 One smartphone asked another smartphone why he broke up with his girlfriend.
 He lamented, “She became disconnected and had too many hang-ups.”
 Forgive the phone humor, we will get Siri-ous.
 It is not a joke that mobile has become the main way customers are consuming digital media.
 According to a recent report, “mobile now accounts for 69 percent of digital media time spent”, with a large and still growing segment of people relying solely on their mobile devices for their internet usage, never using a laptop or desktop.
 Admittedly not every serious shopper for costly goods or services searches on a mobile device, but the trends and trajectory are clear.

-If you haven’t thought about your digital presence on a 6-inch screen, your lunch is probably getting eaten by your competitors.
+If you haven’t thought about your digital presence and mobile marketing on a 6-inch screen, your lunch is probably getting eaten by your competitors.